Table of Contents

 Psychosis can be managed with antipsychotic medication.
-Bipolar disorder patients may be prescribed Saphris (asenapine) help them think clearly.
+Bipolar disorder patients may be prescribed Saphris (asenapine) to help them think clearly.
 Latuda (lurasidone) and Rexulti (brexpiprazole) can treat schizophrenia symptoms by affecting the brain’s neurotransmitters.
 Some antipsychotic drugs like Geoden (ziprasidone) can be taken with food.
 Ask your doctor about possible treatment plans if you have been diagnosed with a psychotic disorder.

 Risk Factors for Bipolar Disorder